-The drain hose may remain attached to the dump outlet and be routed out the flip-down hatch in the bottom of the compartment while the motor home is parked and connected to an on-site sewage hook-up.
+The drain hose may remain attached to the dump outlet and be routed out the bottom of the compartment while the motor home is parked and connected to an on-site sewage hook-up.

 The center outlet section may be swiveled downward for better hose alignment and drainage.